 The Group has internal procedures which provide the key principles for us to follow when handling customer feedback.
 They outline the importance of listening to and working with the customer to achieve a satisfactory outcome for both parties (see related documents below).

 In limited circumstances the Group Boards, via their subcommittees may be authorised to access customers' complaints, but only in circumstances where the information is required to complete a customer request or for monitoring the Group's compliance with this policy.

 Executive/Senior Leadership Team

 Each Executive/Senior Leader has the day to day responsibility and accountability for maintaining compliance with this policy in their business units.

 Each Executive/Senior Leader is responsible for ensuring details of all feedback in their business units is recorded in LINX.

-The Customer Advocate will have strategic influence with regards to helping broader cohorts or groups of customers as well as identifying systemic issues or problems within the Group.
-This could include shaping or overseeing remediation programs, influencing product development and distribution processes, or engaging in preventive risk management initiatives.
-They will engage with customer representatives, including consumer advocates, legal aid officers, community legal centres and financial counsellors.
+Our Customer Advocate will review key customer themes to identify thematic opportunities, as well as identify systemic issues, to enhance products, services, systems and processes within the bank.
+This may involve shaping or overseeing remediation programs, influencing product development and distribution processes, or engaging in preventive risk management initiatives.

-Our Customer Advocate operates separately from our business and reports to the Managing Director's office, as well as engaging with Executives and Senior Management to provide insights into customer perspectives and recommendations for improvement.
+Our Customer Advocate reports to the Chief of Staff of the Managing Director’s Office, as well as having regular access to the Managing Director, other members of the senior executive, the Board and/or relevant Board sub-committees to provide insights into customer perspectives and recommendations for improvement.